devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - AMI origins: Quick Start AMIs, AWS Marketplace AMIs, My AMIs, Community AMIs and Custom image.
 - Each AMI in the AWS Management Console has an AMI ID, which is prefixed by ami-, followed by a random hash of numbers and letters.
 The IDs are unique to each AWS Region.
 - The default VPC is suitable for getting started quickly and launching public EC2 instances without having to create and configure your own VPC.
-- When architecting any application for high availability, consider using at least two EC2 instances in two separate Availability Zones. ­­
+- When architecting any application for high availability, consider using at least two EC2 instances in two separate Availability Zones.
+- Anything you can run on a physical server can be run on Amazon EC2.
+Amazon EC2 gives you access to the OS and to the underlying files and can scale out and in as necessary.

 #### Instance types